Four Types of Mesothelioma

 Sarcomatoid Mesothelioma

 Sarcomatoid mesothelioma cells account for 25% of cases.
-The cell characteristics are longer and skinnier than that of epithelioid cells.
+The cell characteristics are longer and skinnier than those of epithelioid cells.
 Sarcomatoid cells affect the survival rate of patients, resulting in a 4 to 6-month median survival rate.

 Biphasic Mesothelioma